jbarrow/allennlp_tutorial/tutorial/1_Building_a_Dataset_Reader.md

                     yield self.text_to_instance(tokens, ner_tags)
 ```

+This code does the following:

+1. Open the given dataset path
+2. Split it into contiguous lines of text and blank lines using `itertools.groupby`.
-itertools.groupby is a powerful function that can group successive items in a list by the returned function call.
+  `itertools.groupby` is a powerful function that can group successive items in a list by the returned function call.
   In this case, we're calling it with `is_divider`, which returns True if it's a blank line and False otherwise.
+3. For every chunk of text that isn't a blank line (a divider, in this case) get the tokens and the NER tags.
+4. Pass the list of tokens and list of NER tags to a function called `text_to_instance`, and yield the `Instance` it returns.

+This will be pretty standard for any AllenNLP dataset reader you write.
+You can consume a CSV file, JSON-lines file, XML file, CoNLL file, etc., but the general structure will be:

+- read in each example into tokens and labels (and whatever other data you care about)
+- pass that data off to the `text_to_instance` function, and yield whatever it returns.

+However, we've put a lot on the `text_to_instance` function without describing its purpose, so let's write our own now:

 ```
+from allennlp.data.tokenizers import Token from allennlp.data.fields import Field, TextField, SequenceLabelField

+...

     @overrides
     def text_to_instance(self,
                          words: List[str],